Visayan spotted deer: Description

-Behavior and ecology
+Behaviour and ecology

 Habitat

 The species' range once covered the shoreline up to at least 2,000 m above sea level.
 Its habitat is in dense cogon grassland, and primary and secondary forest.
 Most of its habitat consists of areas where its diet of young shoots of cogon grass and young low-growing leaves and buds are plentiful.
-Besides areas that are dense in vegetation, it could also thrive in places it could graze.
+Besides areas that are dense in vegetation, it may also thrive in places where it can graze.
 They may also visit burnt-out forest clearings for the floral ash.
-Due to the now restricted range of the deer, it is impossible to ascertain the preferred habitat of the species.
+Due to the now restricted range of the deer, it is not possible to ascertain the preferred habitat of the species.

 Breeding

-The deer breed from November to December, although mating could begin earlier.
+The deer have no specific breeding season as sightings of young in the wild occur year round, and captive individuals breed throughout the entire year.
 Males have a roaring call to attract females.
 Reports mostly mention a single calf with a mated pair, although conclusive evidence on the number of young is not available because of the rarity of sightings.
 Calves are born after a gestation period of around 240 days.
 Weaning takes place at six months and the calves are mature from 12 months.
+The publication of a reference genome in 2025 should provide resources for guiding breeding and support the development of targeted conservation strategies among the captive population.

 Conservation

 This species is fully protected under Philippine law.
-Hunting and forest clearances as a result of logging activities and agricultural conversion are thought to be the causes of a devastating drop in the numbers of the deer (a 1991 survey found that the deer was present in only 5% of its former range).
-Despite this, the deer still exist in the more remote areas, specifically in the protected habitats of Mt.
+Hunting and forest clearances, as a result of logging activities and agricultural conversion, are thought to be the causes of a devastating drop in the numbers of the deer (a 1991 survey found that the deer was present in only 5% of its former range).
+Despite this, the deer still survive in the more remote areas, specifically in the protected habitats of Mt.
 Canlaon National Park, North Negros Forest Reserve, Southern Candoni, and West Panay Mountains (a proposed National Park).
 In 1990, the Philippine Spotted Deer Conservation Program was set up to facilitate the conservation of the species.
 Some of the deer have been held in captivity in Mari-it Conservation Centre in Panay, two breeding centers in Negros, and in a number of European zoos.

 Since 1987, Silliman University Mammal Conservation Program, through the Center for Tropical Studies (CENTROP), has been engaged in the deer's captive breeding.
-The success of the program has led some of the captive-bred to be released in the interior forests of southern Negros, particularly in the interior of Basay, Negros Oriental.
+The success of the program has led some of the captive-bred to be released in the inland forests of southern Negros, particularly in the interior of Basay, Negros Oriental.